 - Braces: This is the most common overbite treatment.
 The wire is tightened over time to pull the teeth into their proper position slowly.

-- Palate expander: This overbite treatment is used for children.
+- Palatal expander: This overbite treatment is used for children.
 It is a device inserted into the mouth and slowly expanded over time to widen the palate.

 What is an Underbite?

 An underbite called prognathism or Class III malocclusion is when the bottom teeth bite over the top teeth.
-This can be caused by a number of things, including genetics, over-retained baby teeth, or misaligned jaws.
-Underbites can also be caused by thumb sucking and other objects that children put in their mouths.
+This can be caused by a number of things, including genetics, over-retained baby teeth, misaligned jaws, or underdeveloped top jaw bone.
+Underbites can also be caused by thumb sucking and other objects children put in their mouths.

 Injury to the face can also cause a severe underbite.
 When the bones in the face are broken, they sometimes heal in a way that causes the chin to jut forward.
 Underbites can damage the tooth enamel and raise the risk of front teeth chipping and breakage.